tilt-dev/tilt.build/docs/live_update.md

 * `restart_container()`

 This specifies that the container should be restarted after the other update steps have been applied.
-The files stay around and, in the case of k8s, the pod stays where it is.
+Any changed files stay around and, in the case of k8s, the pod stays where it is.
 This is effectively just re-starting the service in the existing container.

 For languages/frameworks with hot reloading (i.e., they can pick up code changes without